Do you find yourself constantly trying to control what your partner does? How they do it? When they’re doing it?

 So, if anxiety is fueling your controlling behavior, you can alleviate it by working on your stress management skills.

-Are you handling it well?
+Are you handling stress well?

 What stresses can you reduce or remove from your life?